AdobeDocs/campaign.en/help/v8/send/email-parameters.md

 For more on bounce mail management, see [this section](delivery-failures.md#bounce-mail-management).

+## Enable One-click List-unsubscribe {#one-click-list-unsubscribe}

+The one-click list unsubscribe URL is an unsubscribe link or button displayed next to the email sender information, and lets recipients instantly opt out of your mailing lists with a single click.

+This header can be used as an alternative to the "Report as SPAM" icon.
+It displays as an "Unsubscribe" link in the ISPs' email interfaces.

+Using this functionality lowers complaint rates and helps to protect your reputation.
+Feedback will be executed as an unsubscribe.

+>[!IMPORTANT]
+>
+>To display the one-click unsubscribe URL in the email header, the recipients' email client must support this feature.

+To enable One-click List-unsubscribe, check the Addition of **[!UICONTROL One-click List-Unsubscription Header]** option.

+>[!WARNING]
+>
+>If you uncheck this option in the delivery template, it will still be enabled by default in the deliveries created from this template.
+You need to enable the option again at the delivery level.

+Depending on the email client, clicking the unsubscribe link in the email header can have the following impacts:

+* The unsubscribe request sends a pre-filled email to the unsubscribe address specified in the email header ("mailto" List-Unsubscribe).
+* The recipient is directly opted-out ("One-Click" List-Unsubscribe).

+>[!CAUTION]
+>
+>Major ISPs are requiring senders to comply with One-Click List-Unsubscribe.

 ## Add SMTP headers {#adding-smtp-headers}

 It is possible to add SMTP headers to your deliveries.
 To do this, use the relevant section of the **[!UICONTROL SMTP]** tab in the delivery.